LudnixvonBithoven/Quizmaster_Flask/README.md

 # Start the Quizmaster
 $ python quiz_app.py

-- Comments in the applications will be a futuristic reality.
+- Comments in the code will be a futuristic reality.
 - Sorry for the lazy upload.